Indian Americans: Intermarriage patterns

 Indian Americans exhibit relatively low rates of intermarriage compared to other major Asian American ethnic groups.
 According to 2011 data, which draws on U.S. census statistics and related studies, a significant majority of Indian Americans marry within their own ethnic group, particularly among men.
 In the "USR + USR Only" category—referring to U.S.-raised individuals (1.5 generation or higher) who marry others of similar generational background—only 25.6% of Indian American men married White women, while 37.8% of Indian American women married White men.
 This indicates that Indian American women are more likely to marry White partners than their male counterparts within this cohort.
 Overall, 62.4% of Indian American men and 52.0% of Indian American women married other Indian Americans in the "USR + USR Only" group.

 These rates are among the highest levels of same-ethnicity marriage in the Asian American population, surpassed only by Vietnamese and Korean American men.
 This intermarriage pattern may reflect cultural preferences for endogamy, community influence, or gendered dynamics in identity formation and partner selection in immigrant communities.

 Income disparities

 Although Indian Americans have the highest average and median household income of any demographic group in America, there exist significant and severe income disparities among various communities of Indian Americans.
-In Long Island, the average family income of Indian Americans was roughly $273,000, while in Fresno, the average family income of Indian Americans was only $24,000, an eleven-fold difference.
+On Long Island, the average family income of Indian Americans was roughly $273,000, while in Fresno, the average family income of Indian Americans was only $24,000, an eleven-fold difference.